Lodewijk van der Grinten (1832-1895)

 Pieter Antoon Willem (‘Piet’) van der Grinten (1895-1977)

 The second son of Frans is Piet.
 He enters the company in 1922.
 As a confidant of his father, he soon gets great responsibilities.
 He is manages the Butter Color Factory (up to the age of 70!) and is responsible for financial and administrative management.
 He is also involved in purchasing.

 Piet is a distant, not very dogmatic, but very law-abiding Catholic.
 His home is a welcoming home for musicians, writers and artists.
 Piet is known as a man with a good sense of humor and as a sporty figure.
 He marries the Norwegian Mimmi Flattum, with whom he raises six children.

 Piet retires from the management of the company in 1965.
 He will remain a member of the Supervisory Board for a few more years.

 Karel Jan Joseph (‘Karel’) van der Grinten (1901 – 1995)

 The fifth child of Frans van der Grinten is Karel.
 Because foreign universities are held in high regard by his father, Karel goes to study in Zurich and Geneva.

 Unlike his brothers, Karel loves to travel.
-His first major journey takes him to the Balkans in 1927.
-He later visits the Far East, Argentina, Colombia, Egypt, Italy, Mexico and Uruguay, among others.
-He maintains business contacts everywhere and, as a result, helps build a worldwide network of licensees.
+His first big trip takes him to the Balkans in 1927.
+Later he visits the Far East, Argentina, Colombia, Egypt, Italy, Mexico and Uruguay, among others.
+He maintains business contacts everywhere and as a result, helps build a worldwide network of licensees.

-Karel van der Grinten is chairman of the board from 1964 to 1967.
-He was subsequently a member of the Supervisory Board until 1972.
+Karel van der Grinten is Chairman of the Board from 1964 to 1967.
+He is subsequently a member of the Supervisory Board until 1972.